DETAILED ACTION

 a flexible tether having a first end and a second end, wherein the first end is coupled with the washer piece and the second end includes a retention member for securing the flexible tether to the structure.

-Oswald in combination with Miyamura fails to teach the retention member defines a surface having a size greater than a cross-sectional area of the slot to keep the retention member from passing through the slot.
+Oswald in combination with Winikerei and Miyamura fails to teach the retention member defines a surface having a size greater than a cross-sectional area of the slot to keep the retention member from passing through the slot.

 However, Constance teaches a retaining device (see Fig. 1) having a retention member 16 defining a surface having a size greater than a cross-section area of the slot (see central slot of washer 17 in Fig. 2) to keep the retention member from passing through the slot.